 Digital Signage Computers

-DS-Z systems support from 1 to 11 independent displays with the same or different content on each screen.
-We have options that allow you to extend video up 300′ away and easy to use.
+DS-Z systems support from 1 to 11 independent displays.
+You can have the same or different content on each screen and we have options that allow you to extend video up 300′ away if needed.

 How It Works